 The problem is that many print designers don’t know about these and instead use fonts from their computers which often have those nasty licensing fees.
 By the time the client approves the design, everyone has fallen in love with the non-free fonts and no one wants to switch to a different font.

-One Solution: Adobe Creative Cloud fonts
+Adobe Creative Cloud fonts

 If your organization is already paying for a subscription to Adobe Creative Cloud, you have access to a ton of web fonts as part of your subscription.
 That could be a good solution at no extra cost as long as no one cancels the subscription without knowing the website needs it.